What additional safety measures/ precautions has Bow Mar Junior Sailing instilled since 2020?

 Can I sign up my grandchild for sailing camp?

 Priority for our limited camp space goes to BMOI residents of Bow Mar first and then Bow Mar South residents.

 Is there a discount if my child(ren) sign up for more than 1 camp?

-Yes, new for 2021, a one time per season $200 discount will be honored for Jr. Sailors that are enrolled in two or more 2 +week camps.
-This discount can be utilized either with two kids taking one 2 week camp each, OR one student enrolled in two or more 2+ week camps.
+Yes, new for 2021, a $200 discount per 2 week camp will be honored for families that are enrolled in two or more 2 +week camps.
+This discount can be utilized either with two kids taking one 2 week camp each, OR one student enrolled in two or more or more 2+ week camps.